andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/swift-access-control-implications-for-unit-testing.md

   - Swift
   - Unit Test
   - Use of unresolved identifier
-  - XCode 6 Beta 4
+  - Xcode 6 Beta 4

 ---
 If you find yourself with broken unit tests, failing to build with the error, “Use of unresolved identifier&#8230;”, you're not alone!